 Instructions

 - Preheat the oven to 350°F, and coat 12 muffin cups with nonstick cooking spray.
-(If using liners, then line 12 muffins cups with liners and coat them with cooking spray.)
+(If using liners, then line 12 muffin cups with liners and coat them with cooking spray.)

 - Divide the batter between the prepared muffin cups.
 Bake at 350°F for 21-24 minutes or until the top feels firm to the touch and a toothpick inserted into the center comes out clean.
 Cool in the pan for 5 minutes before transferring to a wire rack to cool completely.